NUR 500Health Assessment (3)

 - Lifespan Development (infant/child, adolescent, adult)

 - Complete a satisfactory criminal background check prior to first MSN-MAGELIN course.

 - Meet all clinical health requirements prior to first MSN-MAGELIN course.
 (Exception: The third hepatitis B immunization must be completed a minimum of two weeks prior to NUR 501C clinical orientation)

-- Complete CPR training (adult, child, infant with AED) through the American Heart Association or American Red Cross (Basic Life Support for Healthcare Providers), prior to the first MSN-MAGELIN course, which is valid throughout the entire program.
+- Complete healthcare provider CPR training (adult, child, infant with AED) through the American Heart Association or American Red Cross (Basic Life Support for Healthcare Providers), prior to the first MSN-MAGELIN course, which is valid throughout the entire program.

 - Applicants whose native language is other than English must demonstrate an established level of English proficiency by taking the internet based TOEFL (iBT) and have a minimum cumulative score of 90 with minimum individual scores of 26 in speaking, 22 in listening, 20 in writing, 22 in reading.
 Only official scores will be accepted and the testing must be within two years of application to the program.

 The graduate of the MSN-MAGELIN Master of Science in Nursing Program is able to:

 - Implement and advocate for quality, safe, patient-centered care